Hey guys, in this post we’ll go through an in-depth guide into how to train for a marathon in 6 months.

-This means that you have less risk of injury, over-training, or burn-out (basically exhaustion).
+This means that you have less risk of injury, overtraining, or burn-out.

 Your training runs have two (sometimes three) objectives:

-1. They condition your body for running; this means your kinetic chain (all the muscles which contribute to your running motion) is being improved.
-We do this mostly through our regular mid-week short training runs, which are the foundation of your training and add mileage to your plan.
+This means your kinetic chain (all the muscles contributing to your running motion) is improving.
+We do this primarily through our regular mid-week short runs, which are the foundation of your training and add mileage to your plan.

 Easy, Short Training Runs

-These are a staple of marathon training.
-You should be doing 2 or 3 per week in order to condition your body and get the required miles in.
-They start at 2-3 miles each, and by the peak of your training reach up to 7-8 miles.
+Easy runs are a staple of marathon training.
+You should do two or three per week to condition your body and get the required miles in.
+They start at 2-3 miles each and, by the peak of your training, reach up to 7-8 miles.

-I recommend performing these runs at a comfortable, sustainable pace.
-Unless you have a time-based marathon goal, you should simply focus on completing these runs – preferably without stopping or walking – and don’t worry too much about your pace.
+I recommend performing these runs at a comfortable, sustainable, easy pace.
+Unless you have a time goal with a specific race pace, you should simply focus on completing these runs, preferably without stopping or walking, and don’t worry about your pace.

 Long, Slow Runs

-Long, Slow Runs are all about getting those miles on your feet, not how long it takes!
+Long, Slow Runs are all about getting those miles on your feet, and it doesn’t matter how long it takes!

 Speed Work (Optional)

-I’d only recommend speed work for anyone who has an existing running base fitness, and is looking to complete their marathon in a specific finishing time.
+I’d only recommend speed work for anyone who has an existing running base fitness and is looking to complete their race within a specific finishing marathon time.

 You can also switch out one of those short training runs for some speed work – such as Yassos or Intervals.